 Section 209 of the bill authorizes the Secretary to prescribe regulations necessary to carry out the tariff-related provisions of the bill, including the rules of origin and customs user fee provisions.
 The Secretary will use this authority in part to promulgate any regulations necessary to implement the Agreement's provisions governing claims for preferential treatment.
 Under Article 4.15 of the Agreement, an importer may claim preferential treatment for a good based on either (i) a written or electronic certification by the importer, exporter, or producer, or (ii) the importer's knowledge, including through reasonable reliance on information in the importer's possession, that the good is originating.
 A certification need not be in a prescribed format, but must include the elements set out in Article 4.15.2 of the Agreement.
-Under Article 4.19 of the Agreement, an importing Party must grant a claim for preferential tariff treatment unless its customs officials issue a written determination that the claim is invalid as a matter of law or fact.
+Under Article 4.19 of the Agreement, an importing Party must grant a claim for preferential tariff treatment made in accordance with Chapter Four of the Agreement, unless its customs officials issue a written determination that the claim is invalid as a matter of law or fact.